nkaplan4250/PROMdateNK/README.md

 I have added support of AtMega328P (as of March 2019) and added Resources and Documentation folders which contain some additional instructions for
 using of the PROMdate
-(though these are specific to my VM which i would be happy to share just make a pull request or something)
+(though these maybe specific to my VM which i would be happy to share just make a pull request or something)

 ### [Read it here](Resources/Documentation/PROMdate_instructions.md)